 The authority to determine grades rests with the lecturer of the course.
-In order for a student to pass any course taken he/she must complete at least fifty percent of the continuous assessment assignments given.
+For a student to pass any course taken he/she must complete at least fifty percent of those continuous assessment assignments given.
 The official grading system of the College should be adhered to at all times and courses should be taught for the specified number of hours within the semester.
-The Head of the Department and the Academic Dean of the College may counsel the lecturer regarding grading.
-In the cases where the Department Head is the lecturer, the Academic Dean may counsel the Department Head.
+The Head of the Department and the relevant Dean of the College may counsel the lecturer regarding grading.
+In the cases where the Department Head is the lecturer, the relevant Dean may counsel the Department Head.